[Last updated: 1 February 2026, unless otherwise noted]

 Mandatory holding.
 In relation to a primary listing of domestic or foreign common shares on the KOSPI Market, any person falling under any of the following subparagraphs must hold shares, subscription rights, convertible bonds, etc. ("shares, etc.") in their possession until the period specified in the relevant subparagraph:

-- The largest shareholder or a person who has a special relationship with the largest shareholder (“largest shareholder, etc.”): six months from the listing date.
+- The largest shareholder or a person who has a special relationship with the largest shareholder ("largest shareholder, etc."): six months from the listing date; however, if the largest shareholder is a private equity fund, the period is extended to one year from the listing date.

-- The largest shareholder, etc. who has acquired shares by exercising share options after listing: six months from the listing date.
+- The largest shareholder, etc. who has acquired shares by exercising share options after listing: six months from the listing date; however, if the largest shareholder is a private equity fund, the period is extended to one year from the listing date.

-- Any person who has acquired the shares, etc. issued by way of the third-party allotment by an applicant for primary listing within one year prior to the application date for preliminary listing review: one year from the issuance date.
+- Any person who has acquired the shares, etc. issued by way of the third-party allotment by an applicant for primary listing within one year prior to the application date for preliminary listing review: one year from the issuance date; however, if one year from the issuance date falls within six months from the date of listing, the mandatory holding period shall be extended until the date marking six-months from the listing date.

 - Any person who has acquired the shares, etc. held by the largest shareholder, etc. within one year prior to the application date for preliminary listing review: six months from the listing date.